macrolit/globaloe/README.md

   Can be securely used for safe storage of sensitive files in cloud services

+- **Isolated Usability**

+  Community plugins, Core plugins, other Obsidian functionaly and basic editor features are isolated from .aes256 files within the vault.

 ## Dedicated file explorer

 - **Encrypted Index**